dabarayao/contactup/README.md

-# contacup web and mobile training app to save contacts.
+# A contacup web and mobile training app to save contacts.